fieryorc/BedrockServerManager/README.md

 A: Verbose logs are written to %temp% directory.
 Look for recently modified files with name starting with `BedrockServerManager.exe.XXX` or run `dir /OD %temp%\BedrockServerManager.exe.*` to get the log log file list.
 Alternatively, you can also pass --logtostderr flag to print more verbose logging to the console though it can be very distracting.

+Q: What parts are included in the backup
+A: Only `worlds` folder is included in the backup.
+The git repository can contain other files, but when server manager takes the backup, it only includes `worlds` folder.

+Q: Can I use git directly to restore?
+A: Yes, you can.
+Server manager is simply a convenient utility on top of git.
+You can use git directly to list, restore and do other things.

+Q: How do I see what commands server manager runs?
+A: Check the details logs under `%temp%` directory.
+All commands are printed there.

+Q: I want a new feature.
+What do I do?
+A: Open an issue to track.
+I can't guarantee but I'll try.
+You can also send me a PR.

 ## Issues
 Hope you find this useful and like it.
 If you find any issues, please report or send PR.